saumya-datascience/web-scraping-challenge/README.md

 featured_image_url = 'https://spaceimages-mars.com/image/featured/mars2.jpg'
 ```

-### Mars Facts
+### 3  Mars Facts

-* Visit the Mars Facts webpage [here](https://galaxyfacts-mars.com) and use Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.
+* Visited the Mars Facts webpage [here](https://galaxyfacts-mars.com) and use Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.

-* Use Pandas to convert the data to a HTML table string.
+* Used Pandas to convert the data to a HTML table string.

-###3  Mars Hemispheres
+### 4  Mars Hemispheres

 * Visited the astrogeology site [here](https://marshemispheres.com/) to obtain high resolution images for each of Mar's hemispheres.